protolambda/rumor/README.md

 # Start the libp2p host
 host start

+# You probably want to know everything that is happening, run this in the background:
+bg host notify all

 # Start listening (optionally specify ip or tcp/udp ports to listen at)
 # Note that the peer-manager is active by default.
 host listen